WICG/digital-credentials/custom-schemes.md

 ## User experience concerns

-### What is the user experience of the wallet operation?

-   - Launching an entirely new application can be jarring for users, taking them out of the flow of the journey they were trying to complete on a website.
-This risks abandonment, and so is a disincentive for verifiers to invoke the flow.
-   - A browser API could integrate with the operating system to provide a less jarring wallet overlay on top of the web page, keeping the user feeling in flow with the site's experience.

 ### What is the user experience when the wallet has completed?

    - After launching an application via a custom URL scheme, mobile operating systems don't provide a mechanism for switching back to the invoking application / browser tab.